Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 For a lot of people and their strategies, it doesn't make sense, but for me and my strategy, it does.
 That's interesting.

-So, you mentioned the shutdown, so that's actually a good point.
+So you mentioned the shutdown, so that's actually a good point.

-So, you're still getting paid even though the government shut down?
-Correct.
 And I have heard of some, because there's different public housing authorities, right?

 And the HUD essentially distributes different funds, allocates different funds to different housing authorities.